ConnahHarris/Tennis_Match_Outcome_Prediction/README.md

 ## Feature Engineering

 The data was first cleaned by removing or correcting anomolous entries.
 The majority of these anomolous data was missing and could not be sourced using Wikipedia or the official ATP website.
-In other cases, erroneous values were found, like the player Jorge Brian Panta Herreros being listed with a height of just 3 cm.
+In other cases, erroneous values were found like the player Jorge Brian Panta Herreros being listed with a height of just 3 cm.

 Following the data cleaning, the match entries were ordered chronologically using the start date of the tournament and followed by the round of the tournament ("Q1", "Q2", "Q3", "R128", "R64", "R32", "R16", "QF", "SF", "F").